“Calcutta's the only city I know where you are actively encouraged to stop strangers at random for a quick chat.”

 2. Kolkata Book Fair

-Largest book fair in Asia and third largest book fair in the world is the Kolkata Book Fair.
+The largest book fair in Asia and the third-largest book fair in the world is the Kolkata Book Fair.
 The event witnesses every time an ensemble of celebrities and commoners gathered to purchase books.
 And it is not just restricted to books but also encompasses different other forms of art and artistic renditions regularly throughout the entire duration of the fair.

 Kolkata the word was derived from the term ‘Kolikata’.
 The term ‘Kolikata’, which according to some means the ‘Field of Kali’, was one of the three villages that today unite to form the city of Kolkata.
 The names of the other two villages are Sutanuti and Gobindapur.

 6. Literacy rate